-We currently lease our office and laboratory space in The Omeros Building under a lease agreement with BMR-201 Elliott Avenue LLC.
+We lease our office and laboratory space in The Omeros Building under a lease agreement with BMR-201 Elliott Avenue LLC.
 The initial term of the lease ends in November 2027 and we have two options to extend the lease term, each by five years.
-As of September 30, 2014, the remaining aggregate non-cancelable rent payable under the initial term of the lease was approximately \$59.4 million.
+As of March 31, 2015, the remaining aggregate non-cancelable rent payable under the initial term of the lease was approximately \$57.5 million.